WHERE THEY STAND: Clinton, Trump on the issues

 In much of the U.S., families spend more on child care for two kids than on housing.
 And if you’re a woman, it’s likely you earn less than your male colleagues.
 That’s according to the latest research, which suggests that while the U.S. economy has improved, women and their families are still struggling to make the numbers work.

 Women comprise about 57 percent of the labor force and many of them have young children.
-If they aren’t getting paid enough to make ends meet, more families will seek out government aid programs or low-quality, unlicensed daycares for their children.
+If they aren’t getting paid enough to make ends meet, more families will seek out government aid programs or low-quality, unlicensed day care for their children.

 Clinton wants a 12-week government-paid family and medical leave program, guaranteeing workers two-thirds of their wages up to a certain amount.
 Trump proposes six weeks of leave for new mothers, with the government paying wages equivalent to unemployment benefits.